-2.11.
-Interest rate and inflation risk
+2.5 Interest rate and inflation risk

-The Scheme's assets are subject to interest rate and inflation risk because some of the Scheme's assets are held in bonds, swaps and other assets within pooled funds (particularly the LDI portfolio in which the Scheme invests).
+The Scheme's assets are subject to interest rate and inflation risk because some of the Scheme's assets are held in bonds and other assets within the portfolio (particularly the index-linked gilts in which the Scheme invests).
 However, the interest rate and inflation exposure of the Scheme's assets hedges part of the corresponding risks associated with the Scheme's liabilities.